connor-crawford77/BINF6250_DYNAMIC_PROGRAMMING/project05/README.md

 # Introduction
 The aim of this project was to create an algorithm to implement pairwise alignment.
 This program uses the Smith-Waterman method for local alignment.
 The program takes in two sequences and finds the best local alignments between the two sequences.
+The process of sequence alignment becomes too complex if you try to naively make every comparison between two sequences.
+Dynamic programming implementation breaks alignment in to smaller sub-problems and reduces the time-complexity of alignment.

 # Pseudocode